ros-navigation/navigation2/nav2_route/README.md

 - Action interface request can process requests with start / goal node IDs or poses
 - Service interface to change navigation route graphs at run-time
 - Edge scoring dynamic plugins return a cost for traversing an edge and may mark an edge as invalid in current conditions
-- Common edge scoring plugins are provided for needs like optimizing for distance, time, cost, semantic information, static and dynamically changing penalties
 - Graph file parsing dynamic plugins allow for use of custom or proprietary formats
-- Provided file parsing plugins based on popular standards GeoJSON
-- Operation dynamic plugins to perform arbitrary tasks at a given node or when entering or leaving an edge on the route (plan)
+- Operation dynamic plugins to perform arbitrary tasks at a given node or when entering or leaving an edge on the route
 - Operation may be graph-centric (e.g. graph file identifies operation to perform) or plugin-centric (e.g. plugins self-identify nodes and edges to act upon)
-- Operations provided include live adjusting of speed limits, checking for collision to trigger rerouting automatically, storing metadata about edge traversal for later use, triggering an event, and service to remotely trigger rerouting.
-- The nodes and edges metadata may be modified or used to communicate information across plugins including different types across runs (e.g. `TimeMarker` Route Operation stores the time to traverse an edge which `TimeScorer` edge scorer may use in later route requests for improved estimated traversal times)
+- The nodes and edges metadata may be modified or used to communicate information across plugins including different types across different runs
 - The Route Tracking action returns regular feedback on important events or state updates (e.g. rerouting requests, passed a node, triggered an option, etc)
-- The Route Planning action computes a route and returns it in its action response.
+- If rerouting occurs during Route Tracking along the previous current edge, that state will be retained for improved behavior and provide an interpolated nav_msgs/Path from the closest point on the edge to the edge's end (or rerouting's starting node) to minimize free-space planning connections where a known edge exists and is continued.

 ## Design